Prince

 Personal Life Stage Names Copryright Ownership

-• In 1997, Prince approached funk bassist Larry Graham, one of his childhood idols, with questions about his Jehovah’s Witness faith.
-In a later interview, Graham stated that Prince was in need of Biblical answers and advice and that Graham was glad to answer.
-Prince apparently became very interested in the religion.
-He was baptized as one of Jehovah’s Witnesses in 2001, marking his formal conversion to the faith.
+• Born a Seventh-day Adventist and with religion always a part of his music and lyrics, Prince became interested in Jehovah’s Witness faith via funk bassist Larry Graham, one of his childhood idols, Prince was subsequently baptized as a Jehovah’s Witnesses in 2001, marking his formal conversion to the faith.
 It was at this time that he released the album The Rainbow Children, which relied heavily upon Jehovah’s Witness religious themes.

-• Prince was a vegetarian.
-In 2006 he was voted the "world’s sexiest vegetarian" in PETA’s annual online poll.
+• Prince became a vegetarian in 1996 and in 2006 he was voted the "world’s sexiest vegetarian" in PETA’s annual online poll.
 The liner notes for his album Rave Un2 the Joy Fantastic featured a message about the cruelty involved in wool production.

 • Prince has used pseudonyms to separate himself from the music (either his own or that of others) for which he has had input; "I was just getting tired of seeing my name," he said, "If you give away an idea, you still own that idea.
 In fact, giving it away strengthens it.
 Why do people feel they have to take credit for everything they do?
 Ego, that’s the only reason.".
 These pseudonyms include: Jamie Starr and The Starr Company (for the songs he wrote for The Time and many other artists from 1981–1984), Joey Coco (for many unreleased Prince songs in the late 1980s, as well as songs written for Sheena Easton & Kenny Rogers), Paisley Park (occasionally used in the early 1990s for his production credits on songs, including those written for Martika and Kid Creole), Alexander Nevermind (for writing the 1984 song "Sugar Walls" by Sheena Easton), and Christopher (used for his song writing credit of "Manic Monday" for The Bangles).